mrpeverill/AdventOfCode2023/README.md

 The haskell solution worked fine.
 We ended up making a scoring function, and then a compare function to compare them.
 I hardcoded something for J,J,J,J,J on day 2 -- ugly!

+I also made a Julia program.
+I had an algorithm for how to do it thought up in R, and saw Julia as a similar option.
+I like having list comprehensions available, but overall Julia is the wrong tool for a job of this size -- compilation takes ~30 seconds.
+However -- it is, indeed, more concise than the haskell solution.

+## Day 8:
+We're on a role with haskell -- kind of want to see if I can do this with recursion.
+I debated whether to use the Data.Map package.
+You could get around it with indexing, but why not learn to use something new?

+Wow part 1's solution feels great and really elegant.
+I think we can do part 2 easily enough also -- just need to work with lists of locations and some test functions.

 ## Future programming languages to try:

 So far the problems are very string processing heavy, which really rewards use of a certain sort of language, but it may be fun to try some other stuff: